otoolecf/wedding-website/docs/content-setup-guide.md

 3. **Use previews**: After updating content, view your site to confirm changes
 4. **Include fallbacks**: Always specify fallback content for graceful degradation
 5. **Consider page layout**: Keep in mind how content will flow in the page layout
+6. **Use templates**: Start with templates for common page types
+7. **Maintain consistency**: Use similar section types for similar content
+8. **Optimize images**: Compress images before uploading
+9. **Test responsiveness**: Check how pages look on different devices

 ### Troubleshooting

 - If content doesn't appear, check the section key for typos
 - If formatting looks wrong, try viewing the HTML in the editor and fix any broken tags
 - If the editor is not working, try refreshing the page
+- If a page isn't saving, check your internet connection
+- If images aren't loading, verify they were uploaded successfully

 ### Need Help?